CORO FELLOWSHIP PITTSBURGH

 The process of leadership involves both diagnosis and action.
-Leaders are highly effective at diagnosing, and then intervening at leverage points in, systems in order to solve systemic problems.
+Leaders are highly effective at diagnosing and then intervening at leverage points in systems in order to solve systemic problems.
 As actors in the very systems they are seeking to change, leaders must also be highly effective at diagnosing and intervening in themselves.
-In the midst of action, the leader has to be able to reflect on her own attitudes and behavior to better calibrate interventions into the complex dynamics of an organization or community.
+In the midst of action, leaders have to be able to reflect on their own attitudes and behavior to better calibrate interventions into the complex dynamics of an organization or community.
 The Coro training includes four main parts: self/system diagnosis and self/system intervention, with learning outcomes tied to each part.

-Awareness Workshops focus on diagnosing the self in order for Fellows to clarify who they are–their values and beliefs, their purpose and their natural talents–from which to build their Individual Strategic Plans and co-design their Catalytic Projects.
+Weekly Seminars focus on diagnosing the self in order for Fellows to clarify who they are–their values and beliefs, their purpose and their natural talents–while also introducing skills, tools, and strategies for intervening in self and system.

-Catalytic Projects focus on intervening in systems.
-A project is catalytic when it creates opportunities for others to get involved and contribute their talents towards an ultimate result, which may be realized after the Fellow completes her work.
+Capacity-Building Group Projects focus on intervening in systems.
+A project is capacity-building when it expands an organization’s capacity to accomplish goals and achieve desired results, which may be realized after the Fellows complete their work.
 Projects give Coro Fellows the opportunity to co-design system interventions and collaborate with various organizations to implement and learn from the project.
-Each Fellow is engaged for a total of 30 weeks on one or more projects hosted by Coro partners.

-Individual Strategic Plans focus on intervening in self in order to consistently perform at one’s best.
-Having an individual strategic learning plan with active support from mentors is essential for Fellows to develop confidence and competence in their work.
-Mentoring is ongoing throughout the program.
-Coro connects Fellows with a network of mentors, often Coro alumni, who fulfill a variety of functions, including:
+Coaching Sessions focus on intervening in self in order to consistently perform at one’s best.
+Learning with active support from mentors is essential for Fellows to develop confidence and competence in their work.
+Coaching and other forms of mentoring are ongoing throughout the program.
+Fellows participate in coaching sessions with program trainers.
+Coro also connects Fellows with a network of mentors, often Coro alumni, who fulfill a variety of functions, including:

 - Helping participants take advantage of opportunities for professional development.

-- Coaching participants to see their strengths and navigate obstacles.
+- Guiding participants to see their strengths and navigate obstacles.

 - Protecting participants from negative career outcomes or damaging consequences in the community.

-- Supporting participants in developing and implementing their catalytic projects.
+- Supporting participants in developing and implementing their group projects

 Time Commitment – The Fellows Program in Public Affairs is a full-time program with nine months of rigorous training and activity, from August to May.
-The average weekly time commitment is estimated at 60 hours, although this can vary greatly depending on specific projects in which the Fellows are involved.
-As such, Fellows are encouraged not to obtain employment outside of Coro while participating in the program.
+As such, Fellows are discouraged from obtaining employment outside of Coro while participating in the program.

 The core value- Nurture Leadership excites me the most because I believe it will awaken a sense of purpose and help me become an better leader.Patrice L. McKenzie, '15